The Sounds of Buscalan

 “It only feels like a few ant bites,” Grace said.
 “Would you like to be next?” she asked.

-After Grace was done, she then applied something that looked like wax on the tattooed skin.
-The design was a bit sore but I could make out a centipede or locally known as gayaman.
+After Grace was done, she applied something like wax on the tattooed skin.
+The design was a bit sore, but I could make out a centipede or locally known as gayaman.
 Grace explained that this symbol would provide my friend protection in all his adventures.

 We walked back to Charlie’s place shortly.
 The celebratory mood picked up again with various tadek performances and a hearty dinner.
-It was our first meal of the day which consisted of a mound of rice and a generous slab of carabao meat.
-There was of course alternating rounds of coffee and beer to accompany our feast.
+Our first meal of the day consisted of a mound of rice and a generous slab of carabao meat.
+There were, of course, alternating rounds of coffee and beer to accompany our feast.

-Later into the night, the locals invited us and a few Caucasian backpackers to take part in the tadek.
+Later into the night, the locals invited a few Caucasian backpackers and us to participate in the tadek.
 The booze might be suspect because I blindly said yes to the invitation.
-I remember though that I struggled in finding the proper beat and in dancing with each slippery step during our turn.
+I remember struggling to find the proper beat and dancing with each slippery step during our turn.

 It was already past midnight when I climbed back to our hut.
 The exhaustion of our long trip began to kick in as well.
 The various sounds of Buscalan- from the squealing pigs to the bubbling cauldrons, from the banging of the gongs to the pitter-patter of the afternoon rain, and from the tapping motion of the mambabatok and the mesmerizing tune of the tadek – seemed to loop in my head as I stared blankly at the ceiling.

-It was an imaginary playlist that’s dizzying and sublime, cacophonous and melodious at the same time.
-It played on and on, until all I could finally hear was the sound of my heavy breathing and the silence of the night.
+It was an imaginary playlist that was dizzying and sublime, cacophonous and melodious at the same time.
+It played on and on until all I could finally hear was the sound of my heavy breathing and the silence of the night.